paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 ....etc

 **Grep can be used to filter**
-$ > set | grep HISTSIZE
+`$ > set | grep HISTSIZE`
 HISTSIZE is one such var that contains the maximum number of commands your command history file will store.
 It does not store the commands themselves just the number of them that can be stored.

 **Modify these vars**
 Simply set them like usual.
 Example:
-$ > HISTSIZE=0
+`$ > HISTSIZE=0`

 **Making Var Changes Permanent**
 These modifications are not permanent, when done in the terminal this way.
 We need to _'export'_ those values from the shell to the system.
 Since these vars are just strings, you can simply backup the contents in a text file before using the 'export' command.

 For a universal backup, use the _'set'_ command ->
-$ > set> ~/valueOfAllVarsOn011125.txt
+`$ > set> ~/valueOfAllVarsOn011125.txt`

 For singled out variables ->
 `$ > echo $HISTSIZE> ~/valueofHISTSIZE.txt`
 then set the new value (histsize default 1000)
-$ > HISTSIZE=0
+`$ > HISTSIZE=0`
 then export globally
-$ > export HISTSIZE
+`$ > export HISTSIZE`

 **Changing the Shell Prompt**
 Might seem like a cool trick but useful if you have multiple shells on different machines.
-That var is "PS1".
+That var is "**PS1**".
 Has 3 flags -> \u for current user's name, \h for hostname and \w for pwd name.
 Again, same logic.
-You can use the _'echo $PS1'_ command to fetch the current value and save it somewhere before modifying how your terminal looks.
-Same logic to modify this var as well and then _'export PS1'_ it to be seen globally.
+You can use the **`echo $PS1`** command to fetch the current value and save it somewhere before modifying how your terminal looks.
+Same logic to modify this var as well and then **`export PS1`** it to be seen globally.

 **Changing your PATH**
 PATH variable guides the system to look for commands like cd,ls, echo etc. The directories that has these commands (or even the new ones) must be added to your path else they'll be shown 'not found' even though you have them.
-Default stuff is mostly in /usr/local/sbin and /usr/local/bin.
+Default stuff is mostly in `/usr/local/sbin` & `/usr/local/bin`.
 Each location is separated by ' : ' respectively.
 Pasting my output -> `/home/paradoxical/.local/bin:/usr/local/sbin:/usr/sbin:/sbin:/usr/local/bin:/usr/bin:/bin:/usr/local/games:/usr/games:/home/paradoxical/.dotnet/tools`